rah00l/rah00l.github.io/_posts/2022-01-20-Transitioning-to-docker.md

 ---
 title: Building a Legacy Ruby Environment with Docker Challenges & Solutions
-tags: [Docker, Ruby, Legacy Systems]
+tags: [Docker, Ruby, Legacy Systems, LastMinutePrep]
-style: border
+style: fill
-color: warning
+color: primary
 description: Learn how to use Docker to build and manage legacy Ruby environments for older applications.
 Discover the challenges and solutions when dealing with outdated dependencies and system packages.
 ---
 <br/>